Interprofessional Collaboration

 Nurses communicate with several individuals during a typical shift.
 For example, during inpatient care, nurses may communicate with patients and their family members; pharmacists and pharmacy technicians; providers from different specialties; physical, speech, and occupational therapists; dietary aides; respiratory therapists; chaplains; social workers; case managers; nursing supervisors, charge nurses, and other staff nurses; assistive personnel; nursing students; nursing instructors; security guards; laboratory personnel; radiology and ultrasound technicians; and surgical team members.
 Providing holistic, quality, safe, and effective care means every team member taking care of patients must work collaboratively and understand the knowledge, skills, and scope of practice of the other team members.

-Table 8.1 provides examples of the roles and responsibilities of common health care team members that nurses frequently work with when providing patient care.
+The table below provides examples of the roles and responsibilities of common health care team members that nurses frequently work with when providing patient care.
 To fully understand the roles and responsibilities of the multiple members of the complex health care delivery system, it is beneficial to spend time shadowing those within these roles.

-Table 8.1 Roles and Responsibilities of Members of the Health Care Team
+Roles and Responsibilities of Members of the Health Care Team

 Member Role/Responsibilities